 Patients will be monitored until most of the effects of any medication have worn off.
 Patients may feel bloated and gassy right after the procedure if any air was introduced into the colon.
 As soon as the procedure has been completed, patients may resume their usual diet unless instructed otherwise.
 If polyps have been removed, the doctor may suggest a modified diet and probably will advise you to avoid heavy lifting and exercise for several days.

-Since colon cancer is the second leading cause of cancer death in the U.S., the recommendation is not to wait to get your colonoscopy if you presently meet screening guidelines.
-If no polyps are found and if this technology progresses, your next colonoscopy could be a virtual colonoscopy.
+Since colon cancer is the second leading cause of cancer death in the U.S., the recommendation is not to wait to get a colonoscopy if a patient presently meets the screening guidelines.
+If no colon polyps are found and if this technology progresses, the next colonoscopy could be a virtual colonoscopy.

 Many cases of colon cancer have no symptoms or warning signs until the cancer has advanced.
 That being said, the following symptoms may indicate colon cancer:

 Most often, these symptoms are not due to cancer.
 Other health problems can cause the same symptoms.
 Anyone with these symptoms should see a doctor to be diagnosed and treated as early as possible.